radanskoric/radanskoric.github.io/_posts/2024-02-06-test-factories-principal-of-minimal-defaults.markdown

 This is not the full solution to the speed problem but it is a significant part of it.

-> If this is useful, consider subscribing to receive more focused, advanced content:
+> If you are finding this useful, consider subscribing to not miss future articles and to get my [printable Turbo 8 cheat-sheet](/cheatsheet):
-> <script async data-uid="eee193b17b" src="https://thoughtful-producer-2834.ck.page/eee193b17b/index.js"></script>
+> <script async data-uid="c481ada422" src="https://thoughtful-producer-2834.ck.page/c481ada422/index.js"></script>
 {: .prompt-info}

 ## How to implement the principle